 There is no cost for selected students.
 The Office of the Provost will pay for student tuition for this 1-credit course and the Stearns Center for Teaching and Learning (formerly Center for Teaching & Faculty Excellence) provide the supporting course materials.

 Criteria for selection into program: Advanced PhD student (PhD candidates preferred) or MFA students nearing completion of their thesis projects, interest in an academic career, teaching experience as instructor of record or graduate teaching assistant (GTA), and alignment of student goals with program goals.
+Must be enrolled as a degree-seeking graduate student for the entire program.

 If you have further questions about the program, please contact us.